 During the last two periods, Uber provides $1 million in liability coverage and they provide collision coverage but with a $2,500 deductible (as of March 1, 2021; previously $1,000) that you’d be responsible for if you are at fault.
-Lyft’s deductible is $2,500.
+Lyft’s deductible is also $2,500.

 The problem is that during the first period, you will not have collision coverage the liability limits are much lower than normal.
 This is where rideshare insurance would come in handy.
 The real sticky spot is that if you tell your insurer that you’re a rideshare driver, they won’t cover you during period one either, unless you have special rideshare insurance through them -bear in mind, not all insurance companies offer a rideshare endorsement.

 Rideshare insurance overall is fairly affordable.
 The hassle is in finding an agent that will cover you and getting those quotes so you can make the best decision for yourself.
 Check out the video below to hear Harry talk more about this topic and to find out which insurance companies in your area cover rideshare insurance for that first period of rideshare driving.

 Why should I drive for Uber?